NVIDIA/earth2studio/v/0.1.0/_sources/userguide/intro/about.md.txt

 :align: center
 ```

-Signficiant importance is placed on the intefrace that enables the connection between
+Significant importance is placed on the interface that enables the connection between
 the components and the workflow.
 These are simple python protocols that all variants of a particular component must share.
 This not only enables a consistent API but also the generalization of workflows.

 ## Key Features

-While Earth-2 Inference Studio contains a large collection of general utilities,
+While Earth2Studio contains a large collection of general utilities,
 functions and tooling the following six are considered the core.
 For more information on these features, see the dedicated documentation for each.